ridershow/scraping_toolbox/README.md

 ## How Datadome protects website

+The DataDome bot detection technology involves three distinct phases:

+* Real-time detection (in milliseconds) based on the visitor’s technical information
+* Streaming detection (in seconds) using statistical data
+* Behavioral detection (in minutes) leveraging Big Data and machine learning

 ### Real-time detection: Technical criteria

 In the first phase of detection, the DataDome module analyzes the visitor’s technical data.
 This is a real-time process involving no disk access and no database access.